rubens23/guessing_game/README.md

 Refactoring game to contruct functions that represents variables as properties, and adding method.

 Got game to open and alert, if not fucntion completely.
+Made some more changes, game stopped opening.
+Made even more changes, game opens again, but alert does not repeat if answer wrong.
+Also tells you you're wrong even if you guess right.

+Got it to return correct alert if answer is correct!